stijn-dejongh/lovecraft_public_domain/raw_converts/wid.md

   For one thing, we virtually decided that these morbidities and the hellish Himalayan   Mi-Go   were one and the same order of incarnated nightmare.
-There were also absorbing zo&ouml;logical conjectures, which I would have referred to Professor Dexter in my own college but for Akeley&rsquo;s imperative command to tell no one of the matter before us.
+There were also absorbing zo&ouml;logical conjectures, which I would have referred to Professor Dexter in my own college but for Akeley's imperative command to tell no one of the matter before us.
-If I seem to disobey that command now, it is only because I think that at this stage a warning about those farther Vermont hills&mdash;and about those Himalayan peaks which bold explorers are more and more determined to ascend&mdash;is more conducive to public safety than silence would be.
-One specific thing we were leading up to was a deciphering of the hieroglyphics on that infamous black stone&mdash;a deciphering which might well place us in possession of secrets deeper and more dizzying than any formerly known to man.
+If I seem to disobey that command now, it is only because I think that at this stage a warning about those farther Vermont hills--and about those Himalayan peaks which bold explorers are more and more determined to ascend--is more conducive to public safety than silence would be.
+One specific thing we were leading up to was a deciphering of the hieroglyphics on that infamous black stone--a deciphering which might well place us in possession of secrets deeper and more dizzying than any formerly known to man.

     III.

-Toward the end of June the phonograph record came&mdash;shipped from Brattleboro, since Akeley was unwilling to trust conditions on the branch line north of there.
+Toward the end of June the phonograph record came--shipped from Brattleboro, since Akeley was unwilling to trust conditions on the branch line north of there.
 He had begun to feel an increased sense of espionage, aggravated by the loss of some of our letters; and said much about the insidious deeds of certain men whom he considered tools and agents of the hidden beings.
 Most of all he suspected the surly farmer Walter Brown, who lived alone on a run-down hillside place near the deep woods, and who was often seen loafing around corners in Brattleboro, Bellows Falls, Newfane, and South Londonderry in the most inexplicable and seemingly unmotivated way.
-Brown&rsquo;s voice, he felt convinced, was one of those he had overheard on a certain occasion in a very terrible conversation; and he had once found a footprint or claw-print near Brown&rsquo;s house which might possess the most ominous significance.
-It had been curiously near some of Brown&rsquo;s own footprints&mdash;footprints that faced toward it.
+Brown's voice, he felt convinced, was one of those he had overheard on a certain occasion in a very terrible conversation; and he had once found a footprint or claw-print near Brown's house which might possess the most ominous significance.
+It had been curiously near some of Brown's own footprints--footprints that faced toward it.

   So the record was shipped from Brattleboro, whither Akeley drove in his Ford car along the lonely Vermont back roads.
 He confessed in an accompanying note that he was beginning to be afraid of those roads, and that he would not even go into Townshend for supplies now except in broad daylight.
 It did not pay, he repeated again and again, to know too much unless one were very remote from those silent and problematical hills.
-He would be going to California pretty soon to live with his son, though it was hard to leave a place where all one&rsquo;s memories and ancestral feelings centred.
+He would be going to California pretty soon to live with his son, though it was hard to leave a place where all one's memories and ancestral feelings centred.

-  Before trying the record on the commercial machine which I borrowed from the college administration building I carefully went over all the explanatory matter in Akeley&rsquo;s various letters.
-This record, he had said, was obtained about 1 a.m. on the first of May, 1915, near the closed mouth of a cave where the wooded west slope of Dark Mountain rises out of Lee&rsquo;s Swamp.
+  Before trying the record on the commercial machine which I borrowed from the college administration building I carefully went over all the explanatory matter in Akeley's various letters.
+This record, he had said, was obtained about 1 a.m. on the first of May, 1915, near the closed mouth of a cave where the wooded west slope of Dark Mountain rises out of Lee's Swamp.
 The place had always been unusually plagued with strange voices, this being the reason he had brought the phonograph, dictaphone, and blank in expectation of results.
-Former experience had told him that May-Eve&mdash;the hideous Sabbat-night of underground European legend&mdash;would probably be more fruitful than any other date, and he was not disappointed.
+Former experience had told him that May-Eve--the hideous Sabbat-night of underground European legend--would probably be more fruitful than any other date, and he was not disappointed.
 It was noteworthy, though, that he never again heard voices at that particular spot.

   Unlike most of the overheard forest voices, the substance of the record was quasi-ritualistic, and included one palpably human voice which Akeley had never been able to place.
-It was not Brown&rsquo;s, but seemed to be that of a man of greater cultivation.
-The second voice, however, was the real crux of the thing&mdash;for this was the accursed   buzzing
+It was not Brown's, but seemed to be that of a man of greater cultivation.
+The second voice, however, was the real crux of the thing--for this was the accursed   buzzing
 which had no likeness to humanity despite the human words which it uttered in good English grammar and a scholarly accent.